mathiasrw/alasql-testsuite/README.md

 [sqllogictest has been moved](http://github.com/mathiasrw/) to its own repo.
 All other are testsuites are in this repo.

-(Regression testing)[https://github.com/agershun/alasql/tree/master/test] is still part of [the original repo](https://github.com/agershun/alasql)
+Regression tests are still part of [the original repo](https://github.com/agershun/alasql/tree/master/test)

 Todo: